6 Amazing Day Trips From Naples, Italy

 Mount Vesuvius looms high above the Bay of Naples.
 It will form the backdrop of many of your photographs while you are in the region.
 If you want to get a closer look at the volcano that wiped out the entire city of Pompeii and a handful of others in the region, you can take an easy day trip there from Naples.

-How to get there: Take the Circumvesuviana railway to Ercolano (Scavi) and then take the Vesuvio Express.
+How to get to Mount Vesuvius by train: take the Circumvesuviana railway to Ercolano (Scavi) and then take the Vesuvio Express.

-There are few cities in Italy as fascinating and well connected as Naples.
+There are few cities in Italy as fascinating and well-connected as Naples.
 Hop on a train in almost any direction and you will find yourself immersed in intriguing history, beautiful scenery and delectable dining, or, often, a combination of all three.
-And when you consider that Rome is just a short high-speed train ride away as well, there is no reason why you should not include this fascinating region on your next Italian rail journey.
+And when you consider that Rome is just a short high-speed train ride away, there is no reason you should not include this fascinating region on your next Italian rail journey.